Veeresh-1316/CS251_Project/README.md

 ### Autograding and File Directory Verification
 + The teacher can also specify an expected tree directory structure of the submitted archives
-+ The students must match the tree structure, else thier submission won't be accepted
++ The students must match the tree structure, else their submission won't be accepted
 + The teacher can also submit an autograder file to evaluate the submissions of the students (Didn't find enough time to implement the autograding part but nevertheless accpeting the autograding script)

 ### Highlights and Bonuses:
-+ Unique username with an encrpted password login
++ Unique username with an encrypted password login
 + Password resetting through an encoded link sent on the user mail
 + Creating courses and assignments and Registering to courses via an email invitation or a unique code
 + Able to only view data concerned with the particular user